cocos/cocos-docs/en/publish/publish-wechatgame.md

 At the same time, when the md5Cache function of the engine is enabled, the url of the file will change as the content of the file changes.
 When the game releases a new version, the resources of the old version will naturally become invalid in the cache, and only new requests can be requested from the server.
 Resources also achieve the effect of version control.

-Specifically, what developers need to do is:
+Specifically, developers need to do:

 1. When building, check the md5Cache function.
 2. Upload the res folder in the mini-game distribution package to the server.